66Origin/node-necs/README.md

 **Core design principles:**

-- Small and easy to read/edit
+- Small and easy to read/edit.
-- It does only one small thing
+- It does only one small thing.
 - As it is not super-evolved, it may not fit your needs.
+It will not be efficient for medium to big datasets because many loops could be optimized at the price of complexity.
-- Battle tested by tests and production use.
+- Battle tested and production tested.
 - Fail-fast.
-Every function call is type and error checked and throw errors to avoid silent errors.
+Every function call is type and error checked and throw errors: no silent error that will blow somewhere sometime.

 **A few notes:**